Nikesh-A97/notes/cloudNotes/AWS_Exam_Guide/AWS Services/Network and CDN/AWS Elastic Load Balancing.md

 - Allows traffic to get distributed across EC2 instances containers and virtual appliances
 - Integrates with every AWS service
 - Tightly integrated with EC2, EKS/ECS
+- Can use ASG to scale EC2 instances and integrated with ELB

 ##### Types of load balancers
 - Classic